Author Kevin Major returns to fiction

 © — Submitted photo

-(From left) Anne Crawford Major, Marc Côté (editor and publisher of Cormorant Books) and John Pugsley (co-owner of Cormorant Books) observe the Maritime Archaic Burial Mound in L'Anse Amour, Southern Labrador.
+Anne Crawford Major, Marc Côté, and John Pugsley observe the Maritime Archaic Burial Mound in L'Anse Amour, Southern Labrador.

 With the release of “New Under the Sun,” Newfoundland and Labrador author Kevin Major has returned to adult fiction after more than a decade working in other areas.